-González-Guerra: I am currently a Senior Associate at Ideas42.
-I manage the economic justice portfolio and part of my work involves studying the ways harmful narratives surrounding poverty can affect public policy and the behavioral barriers that prevent people from increasing their skillsets in order to get higher-paying jobs.
+Dora: I am a currently a Senior Associate at Ideas42.
+I am manage the economic justice portfolio and part of my work involves studying the ways harmful narratives surrounding poverty can affect public policy and the behavioral barriers that prevent people from increasing their skillsets in order to get higher paying jobs.

-González-Guerra: My experience at the BIP Lab has helped me learn all the steps involved in conducting original research: from conceiving the idea to applying for funds to implementing the proposal to collecting and analyzing the data to finally, publishing it.
-I was able to experience and see firsthand how all the theories I had learned about conducting original research are applied in real life and without this, I would have most likely had to spend many more years reinventing the wheel and learning second-hand rather than firsthand.
+Dora: My experience at the BIP Lab has helped me learn all the steps involved in conducting an original research: from conceiving the idea to applying for funds to implementing the proposal to collecting and analyzing the data to finally, publishing it.
+I was able to experience and see firsthand how all the theories I had learned about conducting an original research is applied in real life and without this, I would have most likely had to spend many more years reinventing the wheel and learning second-hand rather than firsthand.

 BIP Lab: What advice would you give to other students who aspire to follow a similar career path?

-BIP Lab: What do you enjoy doing in your free time?
+BIP Lab: What do you enjoy doing with your free time?

 Dora: I enjoy reading.
 Some of my favorite books are “Nudge” by Richard H. Thaler and Cass R. Sunstein and “Thinking, Fast and Slow: by Daniel Kahneman.